Kalyani-Suryawanshi/MySQL-Assignments/README.md

 ## 📝 Assignment Questions Overview

-> ⚠️ Notes:
-> - All referenced tables belong to the **Classic Models** database unless mentioned.
-> - If a question asks for table creation, follow the specified structure and constraints.
-> - Solve each day’s assignment in a single query tab or file.

 ---

 ### 🔹 SELECT Clause

 1. Fetch employee number, first name, and last name for Sales Reps reporting to employee number 1102.

-2. Show unique `productLine` values ending with the word **cars** from the `products` table.
+3. Show unique `productLine` values ending with the word **cars** from the `products` table.

 ---